ashejim/C769/_sources/task2.md

 No. Minor changes from task 1 to task 2 are expected and allowed *without updating the approval form*.
 Evaluators will not rigorously compare tasks 1 and 2.
 Task 2 is where the work is, and even with complete topic changes at most, you might need to revise the approval form (if at all).
 So never let task 1 dictate what you do in task 2.
 However, deviating significantly from what was approved could put you at risk of completing a project not meeting the requirements.
 So while small changes do not need review, substantial changes should be discussed with your assigned course instructor.

+### Are the appendices required?

+No, not for Task 2.
+You can remove them from the template if you don't need them.

 ## Questions, comments, or suggestions?

 <script